ruqaiyaarjumand/Gaash-elearning/README.md

 # Gaash — Interactive Veterinary Learning

-**Gaash** ("light" in Kashmiri) is a gamified, interactive micro-lesson for veterinary and animal-husbandry students.
-The first lesson, *Know Your Dairy Cow*, teaches external anatomy through tap-to-discover interaction, a Bloom's-taxonomy quiz, and a learning-analytics summary.
+**Gaash** (meaning "light" in Kashmiri) is a gamified, interactive learning application designed for veterinary and animal husbandry students.
+The first module,  *Know Your Dairy

-Built as a demonstration for the DST-funded project *Tech-driven Augmentation of Veterinary Education for Creating an Engaging and Interactive Learning Experience.*
+Cow*,helps learners understand external cow anatomy through interactive exploration, quizzes, and learning analytics.

+Gaash is a self-initiated educational prototype that explores how interactive learning, gamification, and modern web technologies can enhance veterinary education.
+It was developed as part of my preparation for a Project Associate interview focused on technology-enhanced veterinary learning.

 ## What it does
 - **Interactive lesson** — tap parts of a cow to reveal name, function, and